drekka/Alchemic/README.md

 @end
 ```

 The `ACinject(...)` macro does all the work of telling Alchemic that there is a dependency that needs to be injected into instances of the class.
-And what is to be injected.
-The `ACIntoVariable(...)` argument is required as it makes no sense to do an injection without knowing what to inject into.
-If there are no other qualifiers on the injection, then Alchemic will lookup the variable, work out what class and protocols it implements, and use that information to locates potential candidates within the context.
+The `ACIntoVariable(...)` argument gives the variable to be injected.
+It's required as Alchemic cannot do an injection without knowing what to inject into.

-Alchemic is also quite smart in what you can inject.
-It can inject public properties like the above example, but also private properties and variables.
+If there are no other arguments on the injection, then Alchemic will lookup the variable, work out what class and protocols it implements, and use that information to locates potential candidates within the context.
+Alchemic can inject public properties like the above example, but also private properties and variables.
 You can also use the internal name of properties if you want.
-So all of the following will work as well:
+So all of the following will work:

 ```objectivec
 @interface MyClass